 Ref Controls Specified by SugarCRM Testing Performed by Linford & Company Results of Testing 1.8 After the first year of employment, performance reviews occur at least annually.
-For a sample of employees, inspected completed performance reviews and noted that an annual performance review was performed.
+Inspected the employee handbook and noted that SugarCRM had a defined process in place related to performance appraisal.
 No exceptions noted.
+Inquired of management and ascertained that performance reviews did not occur during the period.
+Performance reviews were not completed during the period.
+No other exceptions noted.
+Management response: See section VI.
 1.9 To assist with SugarCRM's commitments to security, SugarCRM management provides mandatory security awareness training for new hires and annually each year thereafter.
 For a sample of newly hired employees during the period, inspected the training records and noted that the individual completed the onboarding trainings that covered security awareness.
 No exceptions noted.
 For a sample of employees, inspected training records and noted that annual security awareness training was completed during the period.
 No exceptions noted.
 1.10 Consulting agreements with contracting agencies address confidentiality of proprietary and confidential information of SugarCRM.
 For a sample of contracting agencies employed by SugarCRM, inspected the consulting agreement and noted that the agreement addressed confidentiality.
 No exceptions noted.